-- 1. The pitch of the primary roof of all structures must meet or exceed 8 inches in 12 inches. - 2.
-The pitch of a hip roof may be reduced to 6 inches in 12 inches. - 3.
-Minimal slope on secondary roofs must be 4 inches in 12 inches. - 4.
+- 1. The pitch of the primary roof of all structures must meet or exceed 8" in 12". - 2.
+The pitch of a hip roof may be reduced to 6" in 12". - 3.
+Minimal slope on secondary roofs must be 4" in 12". - 4.
 Flat roofs are only allowed when architecturally integrated as an attached shed or room to a principal pitched roof surrounded by parapet or balustrade. - 5.
 Rooftop decks must be architecturally integrated into the overall roof design and not contribute to a three-story appearance. - 6.
-Principal eave overhangs of all structures shall be 18 inches minimum and rake overhangs of all structures shall be 12 inches minimum.
+Principal eave overhangs of all structures shall be 18" minimum and rake overhangs of all structures shall be 12" minimum.
 This minimum standard for overhangs may not be sufficient for every design.
 The overall massing should be considered when designing overhangs. - 7.
 Open rafter tail soffits are typical in coastal vernacular design.
 When a closed soffit design is considered, the design must include clean rakes. - 8.
 Roof forms shall be of simple gable, hip, gambrel or shed. - 9.
 Chimney pipes must be enclosed.
-Flues may be no taller than the lowest point prescribed by code, which is two feet higher than any structure within ten feet of the chimney. - 10.
-Cantilevered chimneys are not permitted.
+Flues may be no taller than the lowest point prescribed by code, which is 2' higher than any structure within 10' of the chimney. - 10.
+Cantilevered chimneys are not permitted. - 11.
+All roof application submittals must include a sample of the proposed material.

-- 11. All roof application submittals must include a sample of the proposed material. - 12.
-Roofing color schemes must be of colors complementary to the island environment.
-Examples of these colors include beiges, grays and soft greens.
-Metal roofs are acceptable, but it is important to consider reflective qualities and choose softer, darker colors in open areas on or in front of the dune ridge.
-Bright Silver, reflective galvalume, or mill finishes are not acceptable finishes for metal roofing Roof vents, such as ridge vents and roof exhaust fans, must be painted to be compatible with the roof color.
+- 12. Roofing color schemes must be of colors complementary to the island environment.
+Examples of these colors include beiges, and grays and soft greens.
+Metal roofs are acceptable, but it is important to consider reflective qualities and choose softer, darker muted colors in open areas on or in front of the dune ridge.
+Bright Silver, reflective galvalume, or mill finishes are not acceptable finishes for metal roofing.
+Roof vents, such as ridge vents and roof exhaust fans, must be painted to be compatible with the roof color.
 Unpainted copper is acceptable. - 13.
 Any roof patch repair must be undetectable and consistent in appearance with the existing roofing when completed. - 14.
 Cape Fear Station exceptions apply.